LumenoDev/writer/README.md

 .writer .content .progress .position { }
 ```

-If you wish to customize the styling that is used when the `darkMode` prop is set to `true`, then append the `.dark` class to the main `.writer` class e.g.
+If you wish to customize the styling that is used when Writer is in dark mode, then append the `.dark` class to the main `.writer` class e.g.

 ```css
 .writer.dark .toolbar .toolbar-button { }